Zenika/zenscaler/README.md

 Build it
 --------

-You'll need Go (1.5+).
+You'll need Go 1.5 or above.
+Older version _may_ work but are still untested.
 - Install Goalang and set you `$GOPATH`
-- Clone this repo in `$GOPATH/src/github.com/Zenika` and do
+- Run `go get github.com/Zenika/zscaler` and do
 ```BASH
 make all
 ```
-This will download all Go dependencies and install the binary in `$GOPATH/bin`.
+This will download all dependencies and install the binary in `$GOPATH/bin`.
-Du to the use of `net`, the resulting binary is not statically linked.

 ### Docker build and docker image
 If you have a docker engine, you can build zScaler inside a container and run it as a docker image.
 To do so run: